-What if a Faculty Member Harasses, Discriminates or Retaliates Against an Employee or Student?
+What if an Employee Harasses, Discriminates or Retaliates Against an Employee or Student?

 - Any person can be held individually liable under state law for harassment, discrimination or retaliation as perpetrators, conspirators, aiders or abettors.

-- MCLA's insurance will likely NOT cover the legal representation of any MCLA employee who is determined to have purposefully engaged in unlawful harassment, discrimination or retaliation.

 - Any judgment of individual liability may have to be paid out of the individual's pocket; the Commonwealth retains discretion in matter of indemnification.
 Such damages might include:

 - Compensatory damages for lost wages and benefits (back pay and front pay)

 - Emotional distress

 - Attorneys' fees

 - Statutory interest (at the rate 12%)

 - Injunctive relief

 - Punitive damages